nicolay-r/blog/_posts/2022-08-19-arekit-collection-bind.md

 > NOTE: We may adopt a raw texts, and the latter required a side application of NER.
 We remain this behind this post.
 However, for a greater details on this point you may proceed with the following project.

 Lets get started ...
-Considering that we have a collection with the following structure of the `collection`, presented in a form of the archive:
+Considering that we have a collection `foo.zip` with the following structure, presented in a form of the archive:

 ```
-collection.zip/
+foo.zip/
     1.txt
     1.ann
     ...